jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (b) the day that immediately succeeds the due date for payment of the tax,—
   - **permit area** , in section 91(1)﻿(d), has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **permitted disclosure** is defined in section 16C(5) for the purposes of subpart 3A and schedule 7
+  - **personal information—**
+    (a) is defined in schedule 7, part A, clause 6 for the purposes of that clause:
-  - **personal information** is defined in schedule 7, part C, subpart 2, clause 45(7) for the purposes of that clause
+    (b) is defined in schedule 7, part C, subpart 2, clause 45(7) for the purposes of that clause
   - **petroleum mining operations** , in section 91, has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **petroleum permit** , in section 91 of this Act, means— (a) a petroleum permit under section YA 1 of the Income Tax Act 2007: